VISIT TOULOUSE

 FOR YOU

-Toulouse can also be explored from the Canal du Midi from March to June, and from the Garonne and the Canal de Brienne from June to October.
+You can also explore the city by boat — on the Canal du Midi from March to June, and on the Garonne and Canal de Brienne from June to October.

 Photo ©Chacamil